blues/app-accelerators/12-remote-power-control/README.md

 * The first part of the message indicates which device the alert pertains to by its serial number, here "machine-12".

 * The next part indicates which monitor instance generated the alert, here it is "equipment", with "utility supply" as the other option.
-These names relate to the instance numbers, and here we are using 1 and 2 for utility supply and equipment respectively.
+These names relate to the instance numbers, and here we are using 1 and 2 for utility supply and equipment, respectively.
 If your monitors are configured with different I2C addresses, you will need to edit the names "instance-3" and "instance-4" in the jsonata script.

 * The activity state comes next, indicating the state of the relay.